kbase/cdm-mcp-server/docs/guide/user_guide.md

 > **⚠️ Reminder**
 >
-> Any data returned by AI generated query will be sent to the AI model host server (e.g. ChatGPT, Anthropic, etc.)—unless you’re running the model locally.
+> Any data returned by AI generated query will be sent to the AI model host server (e.g. ChatGPT, Anthropic, etc.)—unless you're running the model locally.
 Only create or import test datasets that are safe to share publicly when using this service.

 ### MCP Configuration